HorizenOfficial/Sidechains-SDK/examples/simpleapp/mc_sc_workflow_example.md

 Run zen node for regtest network:
 `./zend -regtest -websocket`

 Generate 480 blocks to enable Sidechain logic with version support.
 Otherwise, a sidechain can't be created.
 `./zen-cli -regtest generate 480`

-As a result, the id of generated blocks is printed:
+As a result, the ids of generated blocks are printed:
 ```
 [
     "08371bc5df88176872c58d9b4318b247801a736d0c13a33c6e09cf70cb91d5de",